I love this soup on a brisk fall evening! I have made it for many years. Depending on the size of the squash, you may need to add more seasonings.

 - In a stockpot or soup pot, put onion mixture, squash, apples, and chicken stock.
 Cook on medium heat for 5 minutes, then reduce heat and cook for 10 additional minutes, stirring occasionally to prevent sticking.

 - Remove pot from heat.
 Carefully blend contents with a stick blender or transfer batches to a blender to puree.
-Since the soup is very hot, you need to ALWAYS remove it from the heat when using a stick blender and don't fill container too full when using a regular blender.
+Since the soup is very hot, you need to ALWAYS remove it from the heat when using a stick blender and only fill the pitcher 1/4 full for each batch with using a regular blender.
 The heat and steam will make the soup bubble and spray all over you, if it gets the chance.
+(Speaking from painful experience!)
+If you make a lot of creamy soups, just invest in a stick blender!

 - Return soup in pot to heat.
 Add rest of ingredients.
 Simmer on medium-low heat for about 15 to 20 minutes.
 Stir frequently, as it may stick.